Updated: February 2018

 In my previous post, I talked about how your profile is basically a digital resume.
 Except with LinkedIn, you can go one step further by uploading projects you’ve completed, including links to any websites or blogs you run, and tagging the organizations you have worked or interned for.

 To start, you don’t have to include every single detail about you, but there are some basic components of your profile that you need to set.
 First, choose a profile photo that is professional and shows your face clearly.
-One of the number one LinkedIn mistakes is not having the right profile picture!
+The number one LinkedIn mistakes is not having the right profile picture!

 Next, add your education and any current/previous work or internship experience.
 If the organizations you have worked for are on LinkedIn, make sure to tag them in your list so when other users search for them you will show up on their radar.